EDISON®2020 Award-winning, GRAMMY®2021 & Latin GRAMMY®2020 Award-Nominated Project

 “Longing, love, nostalgia are the themes, performed with a voice that is unsurpassed in purity and variability”

-Four songs have been recorded with the multi-GRAMMY® Award-winning Metropole Orkest on Mendes’s newest album Close To Me (2019, Justin Time records).
+Four songs have been recorded with the multi-GRAMMY® Award-winning Metropole Orkest on Mendes’s latest album Close To Me (2019, Justin Time records).
 This music is an adventurous love letter to Mendes’s homeland of Portugal.
 Mendes and her team connect the dots between Fado and Jazz, fusing each and creating a new blend that has never been heard before – a new musical appetite that stirs the listener’s soul.

 The lyrical characteristics of the famous Portuguese folk music style Fado are dramatic love stories and ‘saudade’ -Saudade is the Portuguese name for deep feelings of nostalgia and a profound desire for a loved one who is forever gone.
 These themes remain intact with the new compositions and Jazz orchestrations, where Mendes expresses her vision on how Fado stands up in times of modern love.
 Additionally, the Brazilian living legend, composer/multi-instrumentalist Hermeto Pascoal has written a Fado song specially for Mendes and this project.